 The inside and outside of your dog’s ears should be cleaned during bath time.
 Do not prod aggressively with a cotton bud as this can aggravate your dog.
 You can use a cotton ball and gently rub the dirt out from the visible part of your dog’s ears.
 Make sure to not clean your dog’s ears too often as this could lead to infections.

 Value Dog Training – mission is to improve the quality of life for dogs, and the people who love them.
+DIY Dog Grooming is great for your dog and will create a stronger bond between you both.

 © Value Dog Training.
 All Rights Reserved.